VirgilSecurity/virgil-crypto-php/README.md

 ```
 #### Encrypt and decrypt data

-Encrypt Data on a Public Key:
+Encrypt data with a public key:

 ```php
 $crypto = new VirgilCrypto();